A popular council policy has been extended once again, when funding was prioritised at the recent council budget.

 Cllr Rob Waltham, leader, North Lincolnshire Council, said:

-“Supporting families and young people is a real priority for our council.
+“Supporting families and young people is a real priority for our council, particularly when we are experiencing the challenges of global inflation pressures.

-“Many councils expect students to pay hundreds of pounds to access further education, in North Lincolnshire we value the contribution that young people make in our community and we try to support families to help them access the potential that post 16 education can provide.”
+“Many councils expect students to pay and some up to £1000 for travel to access further education, in North Lincolnshire we value the contribution that young people make in our community and we are keeping our promise to support families helping them access the potential that post 16 education can provide.”